Defi-ru/side-pocket/README.md

 Fedora 37, Fedora 38

 ### Usage: Run script & read docs
-Prepaer DNS clients → Linux hosts must be referenced to our DNS server Sometimes it is recommended to write it in /etc/resolv.conf, but this is not the right way.
-It will work only until reboot The settings will depend on your OS, in RHEL-like/CentOS I recommend using `nmtui` utility
+Prepaer DNS clients → Linux hosts must be referenced to our DNS server.
+Sometimes it is recommended to write it in /etc/resolv.conf, but this is not the right way.
+It will work only until reboot.
+The settings will depend on your OS, in RHEL-like/CentOS I recommend using `nmtui` utility.

 Firewall on RHEL-like (if used)
 ```
 firewall-cmd --permanent --add-protocol=53/udp
 firewall-cmd --reload